-Row 15: New (GSF):

-Insert the total new square footage.
+- Row 14: Cost for New (GSF): Insert the cost for total new square footage.

-Row 16: New \$\\\\/GSF:

-Insert the total new square cost per square foot for new construction.
+Row 15: New \$/GSF: Insert the total new square cost per square foot for new construction.

-Row 17: Renovate GSF:

-Insert the total renovation square footage.

-Row 18: Renovate \$\\\\ /GSF:

-Insert the total square cost per square foot for renovation.
+Row 16: Cost for Renovate GSF: Insert the cost for total renovation square footage. - Row 17: Renovate \$/GSF: Insert the total square cost per square foot for renovation.

-Row 19: Site Work/Landscaping:
+Row 18: Site Work/Landscaping:

 Include all the excavation and backfill costs to prepare the site and all other work such as clearing and grubbing, asphalt paving, curb and gutter, walks, site lighting, drainage structures, etc. All work related to landscaping should be included here.
-Examples include, sod, trees and bushes, and irrigation systems
+Examples include, sod, trees and bushes, and irrigation systems.